Activities at Sage House

 The benefit of therapeutic and cognitive activities such as art, socialising and reminiscing for people living with dementia is well documented.
 In fact, everyone can benefit from these activities, so we invite carers and families to take part too.

 We run a range of activities at Sage House in Tangmere.
 There are small charges to attend which go towards supporting the activity and the charity.
 We also ask that people book to avoid disappointment, and that a carer or family member accompany the attendee.

 Call our Sage House Reception on 01243 888 691 or email: firstname.lastname@example.org for more details and to book.

-Come and join us for a fun filled session involving the nations favorite game!
+Come and join us for a fun filled session involving the nations favourite game!
 We have a mixture of themes, ranging from music, to the original number cards and even animal sounds recognition!
 Bingo sessions will be run fortnightly so book in for eyes down!

 Chatter Tables are based in Daisy’s Café.
 Open to all, these tables are a chance to come in, have a drink and meet our volunteers who are ready to chat.
-Whether it’s your first time to Sage House or you’re a regular the volunteers are happy to talk to everyone.
+Whether it’s your first time at Sage House or you’re a regular the volunteers are happy to talk to everyone.